ClementTsang/opal/Why.md

 - I've always wanted to take a crack at trying to build a frontend with [Yew](https://yew.rs/), and at the time of writing, it looks like the most mature framework (though [dioxus](https://dioxuslabs.com/) looks interesting as well).
-- Exploring WASM-related stuff in general is super interesting, and while I've played with it in some capacity with things like [Polify](https://github.com/ClementTsang/polify), making an entire frontend that relies on WASM and messing with [JS-to-Rust bindings](https://github.com/ClementTsang/sql.js-httpvfs-rs), was a fun learning experience.
+- Exploring WASM-related stuff in general is super interesting, and while I've played with it in some capacity with things like [Polify](https://github.com/ClementTsang/polify), making a frontend (technically my second) that relies on WASM and messing with [JS-to-Rust bindings](https://github.com/ClementTsang/sql.js-httpvfs-rs), was a fun learning experience.

 Of course, doing it like this added way more difficulty than I needed - primarily around having to learn bindings, and the Rust web frontend ecosystem is immature at best.